Robin Williams' house

 The bedroom had one ensuite bathroom (F) and two closets.
 The closets were on the southeastern side (G) and the northwestern side (E).

 The actor did not leave a suicide note.
-His iPhone, which had to be recharged and switched on, showed no signs that he had contacted anyone.
+His iPhone, which had to be recharged before it could be switched on, showed no signs that he had contacted anyone.

-There were zero signs that he had been engaging in erotic asphyxiation.
+There was no evidence that he had been engaging in erotic asphyxiation.

 San Francisco Bay